fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Finally we are ready to start writing some code.

 Let's start from basics.
-Ilari wants to keep track of his experiences on his flight journeys, so it's fairly simple to say that he wants to be able to read and write his experiences.
+Ilari wants to keep track of his experiences on his flight journeys.

-What he wants to be able to save, are diary entries that include:
+What he wants to be able to save are </i>diary entries</i> that include:
 - Date of the entry
 - Weather conditions (either good, windy, rainy or stormy)
 - Visibility (either good, ok or poor)